mensbeam/Arsse/docs/en/050_Configuring_The_Arsse.md

 The key used to encrypt/decrypt the SQLite database.
 This is only relevant if using the [SQLite Encryption Extension](https://www.sqlite.org/see/).

-## Database Settings Specific to PostgreSQL
+## Database settings specific to PostgreSQL

 ### dbPostgreSQLHost